But soon a tempestuous wind, called the north-easter, struck down from the land

 July can give us hot sunny days and warm winds.
 But in winter we can have a period of storms.
 So often during such times the cold, wind and rain, sleet or snow get people moaning about the terrible weather.
 The warm sunny days of summer are soon forgotten!

 Nowadays names are often given to big rough storms.
-The wind mentioned in the verse at the top of the page also had a name which is described as 'the north-easter', but was name Eurakylon.
-Even today sailors in the region where Paul was in a ship know that they must be careful of this wind.
+The wind mentioned in the verse at the top of the page also had a name which is described as 'the north-easter', but was named Eurakylon.
+Even today, sailors in the region where Paul was in a ship know that they must be careful of this wind.

-Storms are often described in the Bible and they can be pictures of what sometimes happens to us in our lives — storms of illness, sorrow, disappointment can overwhelm us and we need help comfort and encouragement so that we don't get shipwrecked, as happened to Paul on three occasions.
+Storms are often described in the Bible and they can be pictures of what sometimes happens to us in our lives — storms of illness, sorrow or disappointment can overwhelm us and we need help, comfort and encouragement so that we don't get shipwrecked, as happened to Paul on three occasions.